aio-libs/yarl/docs/api.rst

 .. method:: URL.with_user(user)

-   Return a new URL with *user* replaced, autoencode *user* if needed.
+   Return a new URL with *user* replaced, auto-encode *user* if needed.

    Clear user/password if *user* is ``None``.